dottjt/plastic/chapters/04-depression.md

 It's apparent there's trouble.
 A whole defeated Skunk of trouble.
 A vial of fear, swallowed in whole.
 I am fear.
 I am vial.
 Afraid of the thought and the orient.
 Afraid of himself.
 Unrecognisable in his own flesh and blood.
 Torn straight from an antiquated book of whimsical lies, concocted with a magical staff of lyrical deception.
 The words.
 My pen.
 Our lies.
 It sighs.
 Goodbye.
 The glass is not real.
 The wine cannot be located.
 The desk has no form.
 I am alone in my room.
 Perched upon my bed.
 Contorted in writhe.
 Blanketed by a surreal emptiness that cannot be reasoned with.
 Mired in a vanishing falseness.
 A passing moment through the vast openness of time.
 Maintaining it's distance with your soul.
 It's ever-reaching permissiveness, offering genuine refuge.
 "Come with me," it whispers, holding your hand like an innocent child guiding you through a magical forest of fairies and otma.
 "I promise I don't bite."
 It's all-alluring connection, pinching you with a quaint slap of tactile aversion.
 A poor vulgarization of petty self-love, disguised as a romantic escapade into the cannular reverberations slamming your ear.
 Shut up and taste the blather.
 Hockey puck.

--->

-"What am I doing?", I wondered to myself.
+I wondered to myself.
 Depleted in my struggle.
-Enthralled by the gristle on my chin, scraping against the crumpled linen sheets shrouding the glob of human sinew supporting my disenchantment with the world.
+Enthralled by the gristle of my chin, scraping against the crumpled linen sheets shrouding the glob of human sinew supporting my worldly disenchantment.
 I look up from the below the covers and into the charm of my youth.
 10:20am.
-That can't be good for the kidneys.
+That couldn't have been good for the kidneys.
 The yupies are unimpressed.
 I will be sacrificed.
-My death, to be celebrated post-breakfast, in a world where celebrities are mere baristers.
-Sleep-deprived toddlers with an aggressive high school education.
-Merged into society like oxidised gum, found on the intangible underside of train station corridors.
-Clamoring for your attention.
+My death, to be celebrated post-breakfast.
+My body, to be merged into society like oxidised gum, found on the intangible underside of a train station bench.
+A permanent waste to be clamored with rubber gloves.
 Hard n' gunky.
 Friday's mistake.
 I shake off the protruding dread with a muddy sigh, as I attempt to pull the sheets from under my body.
 It was no use.
-My arms had become inelastic planks of wood, sunk inside what had become a gelatine of goop.
-Dog shit cloaked in chocolate sprinkles.
-Enjoy the funk, cum daddy.
+My arms had become planks, sunk inside the gelatine goop that was my resolve.
+I was liar.

 ### Talk about guilt

-Maybe I felt guilt over the way I treated my mother, my emotions still smack-bang in the middle of a vicious civil war.
-Anger, sadness, self-righteousness.
-Equally caught in a quaint requiem of on-going misery.
-Fumbling my way through the drull beat in my heart, all I could feel was my star-studded torso being pulled and ripped apart by the actions of my past.
-Sometimes, it feels like I'm granted permission to be an awful person.
-To express how little my emotions would allow me to feel and to become so absolutely consumed in hatred, to a point where my eyes would feel sore for days.
-I wasn't exactly sure why I hated my mother so much, but it felt so right, so integral to my experience as a human being.
-The pain.
-The judgement.
-The hurt which shoved it's precious little fingers into my gut.
-Yet it just was.
-My anger and my sorrow, nothing more than an immediate reaction to the tumor I recognised as a blight on this earth to excuse and
+Maybe I felt guilt over the way I treated my mother.
+Tidal in the equal parts anger, sadness and shame, stabbing me senseless in an abundant free-for-all of rape and violence.
+Trampling upon my ability to amend, engaging in a visicious civil war of pretend.
+A bloody triangle of equal equivalence, fumbling it's way through into the drull beat of my heart.
+Throbbing in a quaint requiem of on-going misery, ripping and pulling my star-studded torso with the actions of my past.
+Sometimes, it felt as if I granted myself permission to be an awful person.
+To express how little I could care as a human being.
+To allow myself to become so absolutely consumed in hatred, that it probably deserved it's own name.
+A hatred which was so certain in my own mind, yet so far from how I was feeling in this moment.
+I wasn't even sure why I hated my mother so much, only that I knew the pain and judgement that I felt from her was real.
+Some would say, alive.
+The hurt which shoved it's precious little fingers into my pie and left me vomitting all over myself in an episode of gastro.
+My anger and sorrow, nothing more than an immediate reaction to the tumor I recognised as a blight on this earth.
+I was the self-righteous donkey.

-It was a state of mind which my brain had defaulted to.
-Certainly, I believe that I always had this anger inside me, merely that I

-Japanese AV models were the closest thing I ever had to a mother.

-### Existential Crisis

-I feel unadjusted.
-I feel unprepared for a life without meaning, though perhaps I'm simply unable to produce meaning without spreading my intellectual tar as a gift to the inconsequence slicing me open.
-It's a delicate buffet, so please dig in.
-An unpleasant feeling, a kind of surreal suffocation, that blinds me as welcomingly as it graces.
-I would happily equate it to grafting impure enamel into the soft edges of my eye-lids, allowing me to process what little conscious thought I have towards cultivating my dull insensitivity to .

-So here I am.
-It's post-cull and it's killing season.
-I have my rifle, my ammunition and as you can see, attached to my belt-buckle is the first kill for the afternoon.
-Unfortunately the fat-fuck couldn't waddle away fast enough to mummy's comfort, so I killed the entire family and here I am prodding away at a dead carcass with my great big fucking sword.
-Fuck you rabbit.
-Fuck you indeed.

-As I stare at my naked body in the front of the bathroom mirror, I found myself gasping.
+In a lot of ways, my overwhelming hatred for my mother was nothing more than a state of mind which my brain had been trained to default to.
+Like when a child sighs at the thought of doing homework, I simply wanted to use her face as a rake to comfort the rocks in my patio.
+Thankfully, these particular rocks have been known to contain abundant feng-shui, a detail I'm sure her face would delight.
+I pick myself up from my bed and make my way to the bathroom, poking the skin of my naked body in the shape of a pea.
+Gasping in front of the mirror.
 Short of breath.
-Hopelessly grasping at something I didn't quite know was there.
-Suffocating.
-Faltering in a muddled

-I wanted to feel.

-What did it mean to cope?

-Maybe I'd feel better after a wake n' bake.
-Yeah, that's what I needed.
+Hopelessly suffocating in what little I knew about myself.
+Faltering it's signal in overlapping patterns.
+Perhaps my body was attempting to physically cry.
+To express how little it wanted to live.
+Perhaps I'd simply feel better after a wake n' bake.
+Yeah.
+That's what I needed.
 It was time to degrade.

+-->

 ## Scene 1 END